MasoniteFramework/docs/queues.md

 # Introduction

 Almost all applications can make use of queues.
 Queues are a great way to make time intensive tasks immediate by sending the task into the background.
+It's great to send anything and everything into the queue that doesn't require an immediate return value -- such as sending an email or firing an API call.

 ## Getting Started

 All configuration settings by default are in the `config/queue.py` file.
 Out of the box, Masonite only supports the `async` driver which simply sends jobs into the background using multithreading.
+You are free to create more drivers.
+If you do create a driver, consider making it available on PyPi so others can also install it.

 ## Jobs